rubymonolith/nopassword/README.md

 end
 ```

-Then use `nopassword` with your controller — the routes come with the concern:
+Then use `nopassword` with your controller.
+The routes come with the concern:

 ```ruby
 # config/routes.rb